jknowles/r_tutorial_ed/Tutorial1_Intro.md

 ## [1] 4.0 9.0 8.7
 ```

+# Data Modes (Character)
--**character** is known as strings in other software, any characters that have no numeric meaning
+- **character** is known as strings in other software, any characters that have no numeric meaning

 ```r
 b <- c("one", "two", "three")